Transformer-based operator learning framework for self-energy in strongly correlated systems: Conclusion

 \section{Conclusion}

 In this work, we introduced \(\Sigma\)-Attention, a Transformer-based operator-learning framework designed to learn the self-energy of strongly correlated systems.
 By leveraging an encoder-only Transformer as an ansatz for approximating the self-energy operator, our approach combines complementary datasets from many-body perturbation theory, strong-coupling expansion, and exact diagonalization.
-This hybrid strategy allows \(\Sigma\)-Attention to learn a \emph{universal} approximation to the self-energy that remains valid across different parameter regimes.
-Due to the current training dataset, this approach enables system-size and interaction strength generalizations, at least for half-filled systems at fixed temperature.

-Our demonstration on the 1D Hubbard model shows that \(\Sigma\)-Attention effectively captures the Mott transition while addressing finite-size effects by extending predictions to larger system sizes.
-The framework not only harnesses the strengths of different established theoretical methods but also exploits the generalization capabilities of Transformer architectures to overcome their individual limitations.
+This hybrid strategy allows \(\Sigma\)-Attention to learn an accurate approximation to the self-energy that remains valid across different parameter regimes.
+Our demonstration on the 1D Hubbard model at half-filling shows that \(\Sigma\)-Attention effectively captures the metal-to-insulator transition while addressing finite-size effects by extending predictions to larger system sizes.
+This framework not only harnesses the strengths of different established theoretical methods but also exploits the generalization capabilities of Transformer architectures to overcome their individual limitations.

-Looking ahead, the promising results of this study open several avenues for future research.
-Potential extensions include incorporating additional physical parameters (e.g., temperature and filling) and the corresponding numerical simulation data into the framework, extending it to predict two-particle Green's functions and to address 2D and 3D systems, and applying the methodology to real material systems.
+Looking ahead, whether the proposed framework can generalize to non-half-filling cases remains an open question since the underlying physics becomes more complex.
+We anticipate that it is likely to be insufficient if only using training data from the half-filled regime; however, incorporating representative and accurate training data from non-half-filled regimes could potentially enable accurate predictions.
+This is an important direction that we leave for future investigation.
+More broadly, the promising results of this study open avenues for other research directions in the future.
+Potential extensions include: (i) incorporating additional physical parameters (e.g., temperature, chemical potential) and the corresponding numerical simulation data into the framework; (ii) extending the method to predict two-particle Green's functions and higher-order correlation functions; (iii) generalizing to 2D and 3D systems; and (iv) applying the methodology to real material systems.
 We believe that \(\Sigma\)-Attention offers a scalable and flexible pathway for advancing the study of strongly correlated materials and may pave the way for new insights into a variety of complex quantum phenomena.